 Such girls are the ones who are capable and independent.
 All they want is to be single mums and so they do not want to get married.
 The purpose of a man is for procreation (sperm donor) only nothing more.

 I have noticed that men seem to have no problem dating multiple women at one time.
 This is accepted by society far more than if a women dates multiple men.
-I know its possible for women to be in open relationships with...
+I know its possible for women to be in open relationships with men and not want more.
+However, I haven't seen to many women who are okay with...